rksm/org-ai/README.md

 - `:size` - size of the image to generate (default: 256x256, can be 512x512 or 1024x1024)
 - `:n` - the number of images to generate (default: 1)

+The following custom variables can be used to configure the image generation:
+- `org-ai-image-directory` - where to store the generated images (default: `~/org/org-ai-images/`)

 ### Other text models

 The older completion models can also be prompted by adding the `:completion` option to the ai block.